 You choose whether you wish to be one to one with me or to share the experience with a friend.

 For 2-2-1 (price is for 2 people, not each!)

 2 hours £70

 9 hours £250

 These are normally for a max of 4 persons and will run for at least 8 hours, sometimes more.

 Do you ever cancel workshops or training sessions?

 I will do all I reasonably can to ensure a session goes ahead as planned to avoid any inconvenience.
 However, photography is meant to be fun and for the sake of you and your expensive gear, the session will be rescheduled if the weather forecast includes persistent rain and/or very strong winds.
 We can do something in almost any other conditions and in fact most of the best images can be shot in changeable weather.
 There are even good possibilities on those grey, overcast days.
 In the event of a day being cancelled, I will confirm this the day before and we can reschedule it to a mutually convenient time.

 To get the most from a session we may have to walk with our gear to and from the locations we are shooting at.
-This may involve some moderate exercise and steep or uneven sections of path (especially on the Jurassic Coast).
+This may involve some moderate exercise and steep or uneven sections of path (especially on the coast).
 You are responsible for your own health and safety at all times and it is suggested that you pack and dress thoughtfully if the day is likely to involve some more energetic routes.
 Dress appropriately for weather conditions that may reasonably be expected and use sunscreen and insect repellent if needed.
 Please let me know in advance if you have any particular mobility or health issues as there are plenty of locations that are easily accessible.
 You can easily bring too much camera gear which can detract from the enjoyment of the day, so bring what you need, but don't overdo it!